-In the ideal world data replication is only in real time, is turned on once, and never has any problems.
-Most real-world replication has yet to reach the ideal world, and as a result there are many reason why it makes sense to schedule jobs in a real-time data replication environment.
+In the ideal world, data replication is only in real-time, is turned on once, and never has any problems.
+Most real-world replication has yet to reach the ideal world, and as a result, there are many reasons why it makes sense to schedule jobs in a real-time data replication environment.

 Think of the following scenarios in the context of data replication:

 – A batch load runs on your source system and you only want to capture the result.

 – There are some unlogged (dangerous!) direct path loads that took place and the new data must be captured.